blastZ/hackernews-react-apollo/README.md

 ### Introduction

-This app is used to exercise how to use graphql in react with apollo-client.
+This app is used to practice how to use graphql in react with apollo-client.

 ### Installation